 Having DGR status permits an organisation's supporters to obtain tax deductions on their gifts and donations to the organisation.
-Being endorsed as a DGR is a separate process to being registered by on the ACNC Register; however an organisation can apply to the ACNC for registration as an organisation and for DGR status at the same time.
+Being endorsed as a DGR is a separate process to being registered by on the ACNC Register.
 Organisations with PBI status benefit from a number of tax exemptions.
 Again, being endorsed as a PBI is a separate process to being registered on the ACNC Register.